 At over $4000 per bottle, Loïc Pasquet’s wine is certainly not cheap.
 In fact, Liber Pater Bordeaux is more expensive than some of Bordeaux’s most renowned names like Petrus, Cheval Blanc and Lafite-Rothschild.
 It was definitely the most expensive wine that I ever tasted.

-I was fortunate to enjoy a few pours of this exclusive and rare wine, at a dinner hosted by the French Ambassador to India, H.E Alexandre Ziegler and Rajiv Kehr, founding president of the Delhi branch of IWFS (International Wine & Food Society), one of the oldest and most prestigious non-profit wine societies in the world, where Loïc Pasquet presented several vintages of the three wines that his estate produces, red, white and a sweet white dessert wine.
+I was fortunate to enjoy a few pours of this exclusive and rare wine, at a dinner hosted by the French Ambassador to India, H.E Alexandre Ziegler in association with the Delhi branch of IWFS (International Wine & Food Society), where Loïc Pasquet presented several vintages of the three wines that his estate produces, red, white and a sweet white dessert wine.

-You may well ask why Liber Pater, a small boutique winery in the Graves appellation of Bordeaux, which began production only in 2006, command this kind of an astronomical price and earns a cult status in such a short time.
+You may well ask why Liber Pater, a small boutique winery in the Graves appellation of Bordeaux, which began production only in 2006, commands this kind of an astronomical price and has earned a cult status in such a short time.
 And that too for a non-appellation wine, a mere ‘Vin de France’.

 It is because the maverick owner-winemaker Loïc Pasquet does things differently, and for this reason, his stunning wines taste like no other wine you may have tried earlier.